yoshdog/yoshdog.github.io/_posts/2015-03-12-understanding-dependencies.markdown

 I said: Game, Grid, Player and Ship as that is what the actual game physically had.
 A Game has two players and each player has a grid.

 After some discussion it became obvious that we could just create our Battleships game with just two Grids and a Game object to hold them in.
-With that in mind the updated design was as follows:
+Now our domain looks like:

 {% highlight ruby %}
 class Grid